-“Growing demands from boards and executive management for deeper insights into strategic risks that organisations face has made the ability to leverage analytics and robotics a top priority for CAEs and audit committees,” said Brian Christensen, executive vice president, global internal audit at Protiviti.
+“Growing demands from boards and executive management for deeper insights into strategic risks that organizations face has made the ability to leverage analytics and robotics a top priority for CAEs and audit committees,” said Brian Christensen, executive vice president, global internal audit at Protiviti.
 “Even so, many internal audit departments are still struggling to develop a formal methodology for integrating data analytics.
-It is critical for these departments to formalise a data analytics programme that specifies how data is to be identified, acquired and analysed.”
+It is critical for these departments to formalize a data analytics program that specifies how data is to be identified, acquired and analyzed.”

 Increasing Data Analytics Capabilities

-The survey found that organisations in Europe and the Asia-Pacific region appear to be utilising data analytics in the audit process more frequently, with 76 percent of respondents from both regions confirming they currently use data analytics, compared to only 63 percent from North America.
-Two-thirds of internal audit groups plan to implement data analytics within the next one or two years (66 percent), yet one in three organisations (34 percent) have no plans to do so.
+The survey found that organizations in Europe and the Asia-Pacific region appear to be utilizing data analytics in the audit process more frequently, with 76 percent of respondents from both regions confirming they currently use data analytics, compared to only 63 percent from North America.
+Two-thirds of internal audit groups plan to implement data analytics within the next one or two years (66 percent), yet one in three organizations (34 percent) have no plans to do so.

 The survey also reveals a clear correlation between the audit committee’s level of interest in the use of analytics to support the auditing lifecycle and the amount of information shared with the committee about the use of auditing analytics.
 Fifty-nine percent of respondents agreed that when a high level of information is shared with the audit committee, there is also a high level of interest from the audit committee in the use of audit analytics.